 When obtaining an apostille for an FBI background check, follow these steps to submit your documents to the appropriate state office:

 - Collect all required documents, including your FBI background check and any supporting materials.
+Make sure to submit original documents or a physical copy of your FBI background check as required by the state office.

 - Research which state office is responsible for issuing apostilles in your state.